hbar-team/SPyCCI/docs/contributor-guide.md

 * `integration`: All the tests related to the interaction between `SPyCCI` and the calculation softwares.
 These test are intended to verify the correctness of the submitted calculations and the results obtained from the parsing routines.
 * `functional`: All the rest related to the operation of composite functions involving one or more calculation software and further data processing by `SPyCCI` itself.

 As such, `unit` test can be run without any third party software while `integration` and `functional` tests require the computational softwares to be available.

+:::{admonition} Third party software versions
+:class: danger
-For the current version of `SPyCCI` the following version of third party software are required for testing:
+For the current version of `SPyCCI` the following version of third party software are **required** for testing:

 * orca `6.0.1`
 * xtb `6.7.1`